amgrubb/amgrubb.github.io/_pages/definitions.md

      style="display:block; margin-left: auto; margin-right: auto; width: 50%;" />
 </div>

-**Goal Models** are diagrams like the one shown above that are used to understand the goals and evoloutions of goals of stakeholders.
+**Goal Models** are diagrams like the one shown above that are used to understand the goals and evolutions of goals of stakeholders.

 **Intentions** are the nodes or elements in a goal model such as Have Lunch in the example.
 There are four types of intentions in TROPOS (the modeling language we use), goals, soft goals(not shown), tasks, and resources.